FINDING THE FITTEST ON EARTH™

 The season culminates with the ultimate test of fitness.
 A key element to a fair test of fitness is the unknown and unknowable.
 At each CrossFit Games competition, athletes engage in a series of challenges unknown to them until right before the events begin.
 The combination of highly trained athletes and unknown events makes for an explosive mix.

-At this point in the season, the field has been whittled down from the hundreds of thousands of athletes in the Open to the top 40 men, 40 women, 140 masters athletes, 40 teenage athletes, 40 teams, and 30 adaptive athletes from around the world.
-The CrossFit Games rank the world's fittest and determine who is the Fittest on Earth.
+At this point in the season, the field has been whittled down from the hundreds of thousands of athletes in the Open to the top individual, team, age-group, and adaptive athletes in the world.

 SCORING